"Razzamatootie!" -- Dannie Richmond, "Eat that Chicken"

 usually half the deal, a ritual touching

-in fresh light, each morning reaching out, if only
+in fresh light, each morning reaching out,

-of desire
+along a wire of desire

 hands up and scream